ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 # 3. Messaging Security

-In this week, we handle the topics of encryption, trust and digital identity in the context of messaging.
+This week handles the topics of encryption, trust and digital identity in the context of messaging.
 When we talk about messaging in this exercise, we upgrade the definition for all digital communication and data exchange.
 Similar principles apply also in there.

 The first task covers the basics of public-key cryptography and encryption.
-In the second task, we explore a bit about digital entities and trust systems in that context; how is the trust of the web page built.
+In the second task, we explore a bit what digital signatures are.
-On the third task, we observe what certificates are.
+On the third task, we observe what certificates are and how the trust of the website is built.

 > The workload is based on the assumption that students will use LLMs!